JavaScript Scroll Reveal Effect: Engage Users with Animated Content

 prefers-reduced-motion

-- ✅ Stagger limited; CPU stays smooth on mid-range mobile.
+- Staggering is limited; CPU remains smooth on mid-range mobile.

-- ✅ Content is readable and usable without animation.
+- Content remains fully readable and usable without animation.

-- ✅ Observer cleans up after reveal; no memory bloat.
+- Observer unobserves after reveal to avoid memory bloat.

 FAQs